Prof M. Ali Haider

 Prof. Mohammad Ali Haider

-Associate Dean Research and External Engagement, IIT Delhi- Abu Dhabi
+Vice-Provost, Research and External Engagement, IIT Delhi- Abu Dhabi

 Professor, Department of Chemical Engineering, IIT Delhi